trigonal-mike/catester/doc/EXAMPLES.md

 - **test.yaml** - file containing the actual tests which should be performed
 - **ex1.py** - is the created reference solution (i.e. ex1_master.py without double-comments '##' and without tokens '#$TOKENNAME')
-- **localTests** - contains directories which are getting tested at a later stage, directories starting with "_" are automatically created and should not be altered.
+- **localTests** - contains directories which are getting tested at a later stage, directories starting with "_" are automatically created and should not be altered
 - **localTests/_reference** - folder containing the reference solution
 - **localTests/_correctSolution** - folder containing the correct solution (i.e. the reference Solution)
 - **localTests/_emptySolution** - folder containing the empty solution (i.e. no files)